 With the support of the hub, Together for Children with Cumbria and Durham Adoption Services hold regular information events and offer bookable appointments in addition to the opportunity to speak to a duty officer without a prior appointment.
-The information events have been virtual during 2020/21, however when it is safe to do so these will increase to include face to face opportunities at various locations across the Adopt Coast to Coast geographical footprint.
-These events will take place on different days (including weekends) and at different times (including evenings) to ensure they are accessible to as many people as possible.
-Both the face to face and virtual events provide opportunities for enquirers to talk to experienced Adoption Social Workers and adoptive parents.
+The information events have been virtual during 2021/2022, and to maintain the flexibility of an evening and a weekend morning each month they will continue to be offered via Microsoft Teams.
+Information events provide opportunities for enquirers to talk to experienced Adoption Social Workers and adoptive parents.